prime-slam/aero-vloc/README.md

 All other necessary files for CosPlace, EigenPlaces and SuperPoint will be downloaded automatically via TorchHub.

 ## Usage
-Please check `example.ipynb` for an example of localizing and using the Recall metric.
+Please check `example.ipynb` for an example of downloading the satellite map, localizing and using the Recall metric.